John Onaiyekan: Church leader

 In October 1980, Pope John Paul II named Onaiyekan to a five-year term on the International Theological Commission.
 In November, he joined the International Catholic/Methodist Dialogue Commission.

-Onaiyekan was appointed Auxiliary Bishop of Ilorin, Kwara State, and titular bishop of Thunusuda on 10 September 1982.
+Onaiyekan was appointed auxiliary bishop of Ilorin in Kwara State, and titular bishop of Thunusuda on 10 September 1982.
 He received his episcopal consecration on 6 January 1983 by Pope John Paul II.
 He was named Bishop of Ilorin on 20 October 1984.
-On 7 July 1990 he was appointed Coadjutor Bishop of the Abuja.
+On 7 July 1990 he was appointed coadjutor bishop of Abuja.
 When that diocese became an Archdiocese on 26 March 1994, Onaiyekan became its first archbishop.

-Onaiyekan was elected Vice-President of the Catholic Bishops' Conference of Nigeria (CBCN) in 1994 and President of that body in 2000.
+Onaiyekan was elected vice-president of the Catholic Bishops' Conference of Nigeria (CBCN) in 1994 and president of that body in 2000.